tidyverse/tidyverse.org/content/blog/ggplot-3-5-0-guides/index.md

 </div>

-The justification of legends is controllable by using the `legend.justifcation.{position}` theme setting.
+The justification of legends is controllable by using the `legend.justification.{position}` theme setting.
 Moreover, the top and bottom guides can be aligned to the plot rather than the panel by setting the `legend.location` argument.
 The main reason behind this is that you can then align the legends with the plot's title.
 By default, when `plot.title.position = "plot"`, left legends are already aligned.
 For this reason, the top and bottom guides are prioritised for the `legend.location` setting.
 Moreover, it avoids overlapping of legends in the corners if the justifications would dictate it.

 <div class="highlight">